Freedom of Information Commission

 Number of employees – 23

 Organizational structure – Commission

 To ensure citizen access to the records and meetings of all public agencies in Connecticut.

 To ensure that all public agencies comply with the Freedom of Information Act (FOIA).

-The Commission holds hearings on citizen complaints alleging denial of access under the FOIA.
+The Commission holds hearings and renders decisions on citizen complaints alleging denial of access under the FOIA.
 It also conducts educational programs and prepares literature for public officials and the general public.